superlooper615/little-otter/README.md

      - There will be health check in the auto-scaling group based on the CPU load or network load.

-     - Configure cloudwatch to mornitor the instances
+     - Configure cloudwatch to monitor the instances

     - Setup monitoring tool like ELK stack, datadog, pagerduty to ensure we get notified in real time